yorns/zeroPlayerBuild/README.md

 ## Wifi Accesspoint Mode
 Your can also setup your raspberry pi to open your own Accesspoint (without a password).
 In this case, there is another branch **with_hostapd** you can use.

+To compile this image, please do not checkout the **master** branch, but the **with_hostapd** branch, that is all.
+Follow all information as described above.